 The Multiple H1 Tag Debate

+H1 tags are synonymous to SEO.
 HTML5 “officially rolled out” in October 2014.
 This sparked renewed interest in an old SEO debate amongst web designers and online marketing pros.
 Is using multiple H1 tags on a single page bad for SEO?
-Depending on the school of thought, some web designers debated the true use case in the document outlining, as did some SEOs.
-We know H1 tags have value.
-Some SEOs try to insert several H1 tags on a page (usually with target keywords), believing they are impacting an outlining algorithm.
+Depending on the school of thought you subscribe to, some web designers debated the true use case in the document outlining.
+As did some SEOs.
+We know H1 tags have value, but lately that value has dwindled to “light” as a ranking signal.
+Some SEOs try to insert several H1 tags on a page (usually with target keywords) believing they are impacting an outlining algorithm.
 I’ve seen H1 elements in breadcrumb trails, hidden behind wordless graphics, and pushed to the margin with CSS.

 But other SEOs who worry about being spammy, go with a single h1 tag rule of thumb.
 When a client asked about this topic, we re-assessed our multiple H1 best practices.
 We had to establish where we stood on this matter.
 We wrote this blog post with the input of fellow SEOs, and web designers via social media.